ChoiceCoin/Algorand-Protocol/React-Wallet-Connect/Readme.md

 A major problem on the Algorand blockchain is the lack of scalable and secure open source code for connecting the perawallet to decentralized applications.
 The problem with the existing solutions is that they use too much unnecesary code, which creates vulnerabilities and makes it difficult to use for open source development because the convolutions create difficulty for developers.

+# Issues
+Current wallet connection on Algorand has two major security problems and vulnerabilities.

+1. Hackers are able to view address information remotely.
+2. There is an inherent ambiguity in the Disconnect function in many Algorand applications.

 # Solution

 The purpose for this project is to develop a simplified and scalable methodology for developing wallet connection mechanisms with Algorand applications.